kennethvocab/kennethvocab.github.io/_pages/about.md

   - /about.html
 ---
 🌟 Bio:<br><br>
 My name is W. Y. Kenneth Li.
-While I go by Kenneth, I purposely use Kenneth Li as my surname in publications to make my works more easily identifiable in others' citations.
+While I go by Kenneth, I purposely use Kenneth Li as my surname in academic publications so that my works are more easily and consistently identified when others cite them.
 I am currently a fully-funded PhD student in Second Language Studies at Michigan State University (USA)🇺🇸.
 I received my MSc in Applied Linguistics and Second Language Acquisition with Distinction in Overall and Thesis from University of Oxford (UK)🇬🇧.
 Prior to starting my PhD journey, I worked as a full-time research assistant on funded projects at The University of Hong Kong (Hong Kong)🇭🇰.

 👨‍🎓 Research interests:
 - Vocabulary acquisition